Armenian cultural heritage in Azerbaijan: Nakhchivan

-According to an Institute for War and Peace Reporting (IWPR), the Medieval Armenian cemetery of Jugha (Julfa) in Nakhchivan, with its medieval Armenian headstones called khachkars (2,000 were still extant in the 1980s), was destroyed in 2006.
+The Medieval Armenian cemetery of Jugha (Julfa) in Nakhchivan, with its medieval Armenian headstones called khachkars (2,000 were still extant in the 1980s), was destroyed in 2006.
 The European Parliament passed a resolution in February 2006, condemning the destruction of the cemetery, but its delegation has not been allowed to visit the site itself.

 Nakhchivan was home to many Armenians artists and intellectuals such as the Hovnatanian family, Manuk Abeghian, Argam Aivanian, as well as parents of famous Armenian composer Aram Khachaturian were born in the villages of Lower Aza and Upper Aza, though Khachaturian himself was born in Tbilisi.

-The town of Agulis, which has been historically inhabited by Armenians and its Cathedral were destroyed by the Azerbaijani Military from 1997 until recently.
+The town of Agulis, which has been historically inhabited by Armenians, and its cathedral were destroyed by the Azerbaijani military from 1997 until recently.

 The Saint Thomas Monastery, a 13th century Armenian monastery in Agulis was a famous house of worship to Armenians living in the city.
 It was destroyed by Turkish troops in 1918, when they attacked the town of Agulis and killed its inhabitants.
 There currently is a mosque in the site of the monastery.
 Similarly, the Mausoleum of Noah has been constructed on the site of an ancient Armenian cemetery.

 A medieval Armenian monastery called Surp Karapet built in 1381 over the ruins of a previous church, was located in Abrakunis.
 It stood intact but in a state of disrepair until shortly before 2005, when it was demolished by Azerbaijan.
 In 2013, a mosque was built in the site.
 The 12th century Armenian church of Surb Hakob in Shorot has also been demolished by 2005.